gcsomoza/stock-profit-calculator.github.io/README.md

 # Stock Profit Calculator

-A simple calculator that will help you to know if you got profit or not on your stock
+A simple calculator that will help you to know if you got profit or loss when you plan to sell your stock.

+It is best used in mobile devices for you to push the button directly from your hand.

+I use HTML, SASS, and Vue.js to build create this project.